DBR and ILF neurofeedback: when regulation support helps trauma work

 • DBR one week, neurofeedback the next

-• especially useful when processing is helpful but tiring.
+• often helpful when processing is useful but tiring

-Option C: regulation + processing in the same session
+Option C: regulation and processing in the same session

 • a stabilising neurofeedback segment